IT Professional Development Activities

 More than 50 percent of IT staff are men, which means that IT women are usually in the minority at meetings and in teams.
 Women in IT gives IT’s women a chance to talk about professional and personal subjects that interest them in a setting where they are not the minority voice.

 The Fordham IT Laureate Program is a professional leadership development program designed for select Fordham IT staff.
 The program encourages learning about new management styles, models of engagement, project management, and working collaboratively across departmental divisions.
 The Laureate Program’s goal is to produce capable and empowered individuals throughout Fordham IT who exercise day-to-day leadership in their current positions to positively impact the organization and the University.
+(This program ended in February 2020).

 Any Fordham IT staff may be a mentor, mentee, or both.
 Mentors gain the satisfaction of sharing their expertise with mentees looking to advance their skills and knowledge.
 Mentees gain valuable access to experts who can share their experience, advice, and direction.